Showing posts with label Ancient cultures. Show all posts

 Continuous brew kombucha, I keep a cloth on top

-Most recipes suggest adding a pellicle and 10% starter liquid to 90% tea, this works fine but is a lot slower than how I do it.
+Most recipes suggest adding a pellicle and 10% starter liquid to 90% tea, this works but is a lot slower than how I do it.
 I use about 66% starter liquid and about 33% sweet tea, and it brews very fast.
 We tend to drink some kombucha most days, so want to fill my jar and have it ready to drink as soon as possible.
 Sometimes my kids drink it as soon as I filled it, I prefer to wait a few days as I like the sharper taste.

 It usually has more bubbles